-- b.
-Establish the policies and procedures that will be used to carry out the Commissioner's performance review. - c.
+- c.
 Prepare the Commissioner's evaluation for the Commission's review, comment, and revision, with the intent to accomplish the following: - i.
-Clarify the Commissioner's leadership and management role as viewed by the Commission.

-Maintain a harmonious working relationship between the Commission and the Commissioner.
+Clarify the Commissioner's leadership and management role as viewed by the Commission. - ii.
+Maintain a harmonious working relationship between the Commissionand the Commissioner. - iii.

-- ii.
 Assure the Commission that the Department is being effectively administered by the Commissioner. - d.
 Make recommendations to the Commission with respect to the establishment of performance standards for the coming fiscal year. - e.
 Make recommendations to the Commission on the Commissioner's remuneration. - f.
 Oversee the Department's succession plan for the Commissioner's position, including policies and procedures for new Commissioner selection, as well as policies regarding succession in the event of an emergency. - 4.
 Evaluation.
 The evaluation process will be completed at the last regularly scheduled Commission meeting of the calendar year.